TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/Azure Advisor.md

 ### Results

 ## **What is Azure Advisor?**
 As mentioned before, Azure Advisor is a free services in the Azure Support Plan.
-Azure Advisor can analyze your configurations, see if they are being used properly, and in they aren't, give you actionable recommendations to improve this for the "Crops" pillars.
+Azure Advisor can analyse your configurations, see if they are being used properly, and if they aren't, give you actionable recommendations to improve this for the "Crops" pillars.
 It does so by referring to relevant best practices.

 ## **Why should you use Azure Advisor?**
 Especially for someone who is new to Azure, this can be a very useful tool, as it can give you recommendations on best practices.
 This enables you to get started and learn as you go, as you can get a review of each iteration of your architecture.
 This can also be useful when dealing with a larger organisation, as it can provide you with new solutions to old problems and it can be done automatically at scale, so the effectiveness scales with your organisation.